pmean/build-website/text/99/linear.md

 higher than the crude mean duration in the bottle group and that the adjusted mean duration is half a week lower than the crude mean duration for the NG tube group.
-This confirms that the difference between the two feeding groups is roughly 6 weeks, after adjusting for mother\'s age.
+This confirms that the difference between the two feeding groups is roughly 6 weeks, after adjusting for mother's age.
 This is one week less than the crude model.

 This is not the final model.
 We should examine the effect of delivery